npasquie/EIPs/EIPS/eip-xxxx.md

 ## Motivation

-Off-chain computation checked on-chain has become a common pattern is Dapps, virtually enabling usage of large data sets or complex computations in smart contracts within their limited resources.
+Off-chain computation checked on-chain has become a common pattern in Dapps, virtually enabling usage of large data sets or complex computations in smart contracts within their limited resources.
 This is usually achieved through a script in a front-end app generating the correct parameters required by a contract call.
 This pattern is by nature non-composable, any protocol that needs to be integrated by other protocols must resolve to implement those costly operations on chain.
 The proposed new standards would greatly broaden the possibilities of smart-contract developers, especially in the interactions accross protocols.
 L2-scaling alone can't provide this kind of application-specific optimisations.

 ## Specification